Tychobra/polished/README.md

 shinyApp(your_secure_ui, your_secure_server, onStart = global())```
 ```

 You can find full working examples with properly configured "config.yml" files in the "inst/examples/" directory in this package.
-The examples in "inst/examples/" use our preferred file + directory structure for organizaing Shiny apps.
+The examples in "inst/examples/" use our preferred file and folder structure for organizaing Shiny apps.

 ### Additional Options

 #### 1. Customize the Sign In / Register UI

 Companies often want to add their logos and branding to the sign in and register pages.
 With polished, you can easily customize these pages.
 Just pass your custom UI to the `sign_in_page_ui` argument of `secure_ui()`.
-You can find an example of a customized sing in and register UI in the "inst/examples/auth_custom" Shiny app that is shipped with `polished`.
+You can find an example of a customized sign in and register UI in the "inst/examples/auth_custom" Shiny app that is shipped with `polished`.

 #### 2. deploy iframe to Firebase hosting